Israel and the nuclear program of Iran: Explosion at Fordow facility

 On September 17, 2012, Fereydoon Abbasi, the head of the Atomic Energy Organization of Iran, announced the occurrence of a deliberate explosion in the power lines of the Fordow Uranium Enrichment Plant on August 17, 2012, and added that "power outage is one of the ways to damage centrifuge machines".

 On October 30, 2013, Iran's Minister of Intelligence, Mahmoud Alavi, said: "Actually, these people were thieves, not nuclear saboteurs, and they were from the village around the power plant, and they had a history of doing these things."

 Military strikes (June 2025)

-At the start of the Iran–Israel war (Operation Rising Lion) on June 13, 2025, Israel launched large-scale attacks against nuclear infrastructure in several areas inside Iran.
+At the start of the Twelve-Day War (Operation Rising Lion) on June 13, 2025, Israel launched large-scale attacks against nuclear infrastructure in several areas inside Iran.
 Explosions were reported at the Natanz Nuclear Facility, in Iran's Isfahan province, where one of the country's most critical nuclear facilities is located.
 Nuclear sites at Khondab and Khorramabad were also attacked.